AD Architecture

 It does not linearize again.
 It reuses the same local linear rules with direction reversed.

 tidu::linear_transpose is generic.
-It traverses the linear graph in reverse topological order and, for each op node, calls Op::transpose_rule to obtain the local transposed contribution. tidu does not know which primitives exist; it only requires that every op in the linear graph implements Primitive::transpose_rule.
+It traverses the strictly-linear graph in reverse topological order and, for each op node, calls Op::transpose_rule to obtain the local transposed contribution. tidu does not know which primitives exist; it only requires that every op in the linear graph implements Primitive::transpose_rule.

 Transpose accumulation must use global identity.
 When multiple reverse contributions flow back to the same original tangent node, bucket by the global key of that tangent value, not by a graph-local id.